Preparing for Graduate Study at UIC

 Application Requirements for MS and PhD Students

-Applicants must meet the requirements of the Graduate College and the requirements of the civil and materials engineering department.
+Applicants must meet the requirements of the Graduate College and the requirements of the civil, materials, and environmental engineering department.
 In general, applicants should be prepared with the following:

 - Admissions application completed online